A Discontinuous Galerkin Method for H(curl)-Elliptic Hemivariational Inequalities: Introduction

 \section{Introduction}

-To describe the mixed state of high-temperature superconductors, C. P. Bean proposed the critical state theory of high-temperature superconductors \textsuperscript{\cite{bean1964magnetization,bean1962magnetization}}.
-The basic idea of this model can be described as follows.
+To describe the mixed state of type-II superconductors, in particular high-temperature superconductors, Bean proposed the critical-state theory \cite{bean1964magnetization,bean1962magnetization}.
+The basic principle of this model can be stated as follows.
 When a superconductor is in the mixed state, the magnitude of the current density $|\Jb|$ cannot exceed a critical value $g$.
 In the regions penetrated by the magnetic field, the current density is $|\Jb| = g$, and the electric field $\Eb$ is parallel to the current.
 When the magnitude of the current density $\Jb$ is strictly less than the critical value $g$, the electric field $\Eb = \zerob$.
 Mathematically, this can be expressed as

 One can eliminate the unknown parameter $\kappa$ and derive the following equivalent expression:

 With the use of the notion of convex subdifferential $\partial_c$, the relation can be compactly written as